The effects of the coronavirus situation at the Luomus public attractions

 Please follow the guidelines below at the public attractions of Luomus:

 - You are welcome to visit Luomus as long as you are healthy and symptom-free!

-- We hope you wear a face mask (strong recommendation for over 15-year-olds)
+- We hope you wear a face mask (strong recommendation for over 12-year-olds)

 - Be mindful of good hand hygiene, and do not touch exhibition items or surfaces unnecessarily.

-- Keep a distance of at least one metre from other visitors and staff.
+- Keep a distance of at least two metres from other visitors and staff.

 - We prefer card payment.

 - Cough and sneeze into your sleeve or a disposable tissue.

 - Follow the indicated walking route in the Natural History Museum facilities and the Kaisaniemi glasshouses.